jonhue/acts_as_belongable/lib/generators/templates/README.md

-Now run `rails db:migrate` to add acts_as_favoritor to your database.
+Now run `rails db:migrate` to add acts_as_belongable to your database.